 Time off Requests/Time Entry

 Time off requests for all employees are made through Oracle, which is accessible from the Staff Portal webpage.
-Hourly employees enter their time into Oracle each week.
-For more information, view the Oracle Training Resources webpage, or contact the People Center at: firstname.lastname@example.org.
+Hourly employees enter their time into Oracle each week. visit our Payroll page to vire the Payroll Schedule.
+For more information, view the Oracle Training Resources webpage, or contact the People Center at: email@example.com.

 Name Tags & Business Cards